NOTICE OF PRIVACY PRACTICES

 PLEASE REVIEW THIS INFORMATION CAREFULLY

-Note: If you have questions about this notice, please contact the Community Services Director at 319-462-4457.
+Note: If you have questions about this notice, please contact the Senior Dining Administrator at (319) 462-4484.

 WHO WILL FOLLOW THIS NOTICE:

-Any staff member of Community Services may have access to information in your chart for treatment, payment and health care operations, which are described below, and may use and disclose information as described in this Notice.
-This Notice also applies to the County Attorney’s Office, Auditor's Office, County Board of Supervisors, the County Sheriff's Department, and Senior Dining.
+Any staff member of Senior Dining may have access to information in your chart for treatment, payment and health care operations, which are described below, and may use and disclose information as described in this Notice.
+This Notice also applies to the County Attorney’s Office, County Auditor's Office, the County Board of Supervisors, the County Sheriff's Department and Community Services.

 OUR PLEDGE REGARDING THE PRIVACY OF YOUR MEDICAL INFORMATION: